DELHIPOLICESOUTH/DELHIPOLICESOUTH/README.md

-- 👋 Hi, I’m @DELHIPOLICESOUTH
+- 👋 Hi, we are @DELHIPOLICE

 - 📫 How to reach us election24.south@gmail.com
 - 😄 Pronouns: su/raksha